Skip to content

 3. Set organization context: All data operations work within that organization's boundary — determined by the domain the user visits

-4. Switch organizations (optional): If they work at multiple clinics, they can switch with one click — all data automatically updates to show the new clinic's patients and appointments
+4. Switch organizations (optional): If they work at multiple clinics, they switch by visiting the other clinic's subdomain (or via PUT /v1/me/switch-organization)

 Technical Reference